What is Basic State Pension?

-State Retirement Pension is money paid to people who have reached state pension age.
+Basic State Pension is money paid to people who reached state pension age before 6 April 2016.

->

-> Applies to: England, Northern Ireland, Scotland and Wales.
+Applies to: England, Northern Ireland, Scotland and Wales.

 Age rules: If you are a man born on or after 6 April 1951, or a woman born on or after 6 April 1953, the age when you can claim your State Pension is increasing and will depend on your date of birth.